Elbert P. Tuttle United States Court of Appeals Building: Architecture

 James Knox Taylor designed the Elbert P. Tuttle U.S. Court of Appeals Building in the Second Renaissance Revival style of architecture.
 The dignified style was commonly used for federal buildings during the early twentieth century.

 The building occupies the block bounded by Forsyth, Fairlie, Poplar, and Walton streets in downtown Atlanta.
 It is five stories in height and has a U-shaped footprint with a central courtyard.
 The building is clad in granite on the street elevations, while the sides that enclose the courtyard are clad in buff-colored brick.
 The facade faces Forsyth Street.
-The first story is defined by rusticated granite and round-arched openings.
+The first story is defined by smooth-faced rusticated granite and round-arched openings.
 Separating the first and second stories is a stringcourse with medallions and incised vertical designs topped with a wave pattern.
 Windows on the second level each have a classical balustrade, frieze with carved classical motifs, and molded cornice supported by scrolled brackets.
 The third and fourth stories are marked by large round-arched windows with scrolled keystones.
 These windows denote the interior location of the courtrooms.
 The arched windows are divided by classical pilasters (attached columns) and circular medallions.
 The top level has small rectangular windows separated by cartouches (decorative ovals).
 A heavy, ornate cornice with a dentil (rectangular block) course and carved anthemion motifs tops the building.

 Other elevations contain a similar level of detail, although they lack the two-story arched windows.
 Windows on other elevations are topped with pediments containing cartouches or lintels with medallions or carved keystones.
 Some windows contain carved serpent-and-staff designs, which were associated with Mercury, the Roman messenger god who was an early symbol of the postal service in the United States.
 An iron arch spans a loading dock in the courtyard area on Fairlie Street.